 As a career transition coach, I support you as you make a significant career change.
 You may have recently been laid off, or are returning to work after a five or 10-year hiatus.
 Maybe you took leave to care for a loved one, maybe you started a family.
 Perhaps you’re in a job and “doing well” according to traditional metrics of success, but it just doesn’t feel right to you.

-Client reach out to me when you are in transition, or when you are stuck and want to get unstuck and move forward towards something different.
+Clients reach out to me when they are in transition (recently fired or the writing is on the wall), or when they are stuck and want to get unstuck and move forward towards something different.

 Some call this a career coach, a transition coach, a life coach, or a career transition coach.
 Call it whatever you like.
 You can find more details on my coaching process here.